Seneca AIM EIS Fund

 The Seneca AIM EIS Fund was launched in September 2021 by experienced EIS manager Seneca Partners.

 The fund focuses exclusively on AIM-quoted businesses, targeting companies the manager believes to be fundamentally sound, well managed and with good growth potential.
-Seneca seeks to invest in opportunities where it believes it can achieve an exit within 3-4 years (not guaranteed), taking advantages of the AIM market’s relative liquidity, compared to unquoted investments.
+Seneca seeks to invest where it believes it can achieve an exit within 4-5 years (not guaranteed), taking advantages of the AIM market’s relative liquidity, compared to unquoted investments.

-Although the AIM EIS fund has a relatively short history, the EIS investment team has been making AIM-quoted investments since 2012, when it launched its EIS Portfolio Service.
-Across both its EIS funds Seneca has invested £30.7 million into 36 AIM quoted companies.
-These have been a key driver of overall performance, generating realised returns of £29.5 million with a remaining portfolio balance of £9.4 million.
+Although the fund has a relatively short history, the EIS investment team has been making AIM-quoted investments since 2012, when it launched its EIS Portfolio Service.
+Across both its EIS funds Seneca has invested £33.3 million into 38 AIM-quoted companies.
+These have been a key driver of overall performance across all of Seneca’s EIS investments, generating realised returns of £30.8 million with a remaining portfolio balance of £10.3 million.
 Past performance is not a guide to the future.

-Since launching, the AIM EIS fund has invested £4.1 million in 15 AIM companies.
+Since launch, the AIM EIS fund has invested £5.2 million in 17 AIM companies.

 • Targeting 5-10 investments per investor portfolio, deploying over 12 months – not guaranteed